 In March 2016, we acquired all of the issued and outstanding shares of common stock (the "Shares") of Mangrove.
-Pursuant to this stock purchase, we acquired the payroll division of Mangrove, which is engaged in the human resource management and payroll processing businesses.
 The aggregate consideration for the Shares consisted of (i) \$11,348 in cash, a portion of which was used to pay certain obligations of Mangrove and (ii) a secured subordinated promissory note (the "Note") in the principal amount of \$6,000, subject to adjustment as provided in the Stock Purchase Agreement.
 We funded the cash payment with proceeds from the Credit Agreement with Wells Fargo.
 This note was paid in full in the first quarter of 2017.